wos-if/terminal-adventure-game/README.md

 This repository contains the code for an ICS3U project I made.

-An adventure game that runs completely in terminal.
+An adventure game that runs completely in terminal based off Apex Legends.

 ## Usage
 Either use the repl.it or clone the repo and run `make`.

 ## Notes
-The dev folder contains the processes used to create the project ranging from a documentation of ideas and mind maps.

-The code can be found in the src file.
+The dev folder contains map and the code can be found in the src file.